christiebarron/aiTextDetector/projectPlanning/projectProposal.md

 - Christie Barron

 ## Project Description & Outline
-To add.
+The goal of this project is to develop a machine learning algorithm to detect whether a given text may be machine-generated.
+It will use a classification machine learning algorithm to classify written text as either authentic human-written text or machine-generated text.
+In its current iteration, it is mostly capable of differentiating between essays written by students in grades 7-10 and machine-generated text from large-language models.

 ## Research Questions to Answer

-- Feature engineering: what features are most useful at distinguishing between human-written and machine-generated text?
+- Feature engineering: what writing features are most useful at distinguishing between human-written and machine-generated text?
 Do these features vary based on the context (aka dataset utilized)?
 - ML Classification: How well can a machine learning algorithm detect machine-generated written text?
 Does classification accuracy systematically vary based on context?

+Data visualizations:

+- wordcloud of most common words once removed stopwords (human vs AI)
+- distributions of the various features grouped by writer (human vs AI): histograms or density plots
+- means on the features grouped by writer (human vs AI): barplot or Cleveland dot plot
+- table of point-biserial correlations between a feature and writer status (human vs AI)
+- table of descriptive statistics on the features grouped by writer status (human vs AI): mean, standard devaition, min, max

 ## Datasets to be used